Zeta Functions and the (Linear) Logic of Markov Processes: Graphings and dynamical systems

 \subsection{Zeta Functions for dynamical systems}

-The Ruelle zeta function \cite{ruelle1976zeta} is defined from a function $f: M\rightarrow M$ where $M$ is a manifold and a function $\phi: M\rightarrow \vn{M}_{k}$ a matrix-valued function.
-We write $\Fix{g}$ the set of fixed points of $g$.
+The Ruelle zeta function \cite{Ruellezeta} is defined from a function $f: M\rightarrow M$, where $M$ is a manifold, and a matrix-valued function $\phi: M\rightarrow \vn{M}_{k}$ (here $\vn{M}_{k}$ is the algebra of $k\times k$ matrices over the field of complex numbers).
+We write $\Fix{g}$ for the set of fixed points of $g$.
 Then the Ruelle zeta function is defined as (we suppose that $\Fix{f^{k}}$ is finite for all $k$):